 This could be for security and control reasons with ongoing optimization, predictive maintenance improvements and AI-enabled ways to further enhance the decision-making while enabling again new applications when, for instance combined with digital twins.

 Essentially, you can look at all areas where it makes sense to do so, typically where there are many transactions or important transactions whereby one application needs another and/or is built upon others and novel technologies with data and transactions (including contracts) at the center.

 And it doesn’t even need to be that complex.
 Talking about “important transactions”, here is that previously mentioned example of a real logisics and smart contract application (in pilot but moving fast) that is somewhat at the intersection of several spheres with IoT and blockchain playing an essential role.

 It is a very targeted one for the pharmaceutical industry and pharma logistics but certainly can go beyond.

 In the scope of regulation, whereby proof is needed that shipped medicines have not been exposed to specific conditions that might compromise their quality (mainly on the level of temperature), modum.io essentially combines IoT (sensors) and smart contract technology in the blockchain to offer this proof (in combination with an app and a dashboard).
 The project is born out of the Zurich university and seems to gain track with a solution that makes sense and leverages IoT and blockchain in a relevant way.
-There is of course a bit more to it than we describe as you can read on the site of the system.

 End January 2018 the company wrote about how it is now in integration discussions with top-level committees at major players in ERP, big pharma manufacturers, pre-wholesalers and logistics companies.
 A meeting of spheres indeed, whereby it’s easy to see how similar systems could be applied for other logistics situations than pharma.